Kenya's Odinga challenges election result 'criminality' in court | Law-Order

 Public confusion reigned over the tallying after the Kenyan media suspended a count of 46,229 polling-station level results with around 80% of the vote counted.
 The election commission's website still does not display the correct forms for all 291 constituencies.
 In some cases, the form is incomplete or only partially loaded, making it impossible for the public to confirm the commission's count.

-(Additional reporting by Duncan Miriri, Humphrey Malalo and Edwin Waita; Editing by Toby Chopra, William Maclean)
+(Additional reporting by Duncan Miriri, Humphrey Malalo and Edwin Waita; Editing by Cynthia Osterman)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)